Garden Word of the Day

 Herbicides may be effective as a suppressant but will not eliminate bindweed.
 Once bindweed has invaded an area, sheet mulching may be the only organic solution.
 Bindweed roots are able to penetrate most fabric, plastic and cardboard barriers, so the sheeting material must be exceptionally sturdy to be effective and it must remain in place for at least 3 years.

-Monitor for bindweed daily and pull seedlings as soon as they are seen.
+Monitor for bindweed daily and pull seedlings as soon as you see them.
 Bindweed is less of a problem in shaded areas, so dense plantings can reduce bindweed’s success.